 Numeric Display Format/Format String

-When Label Form is set to X, Y or (X/Y) or Col(ColumnShortName), a Numeric Display Format box becomes available.
-Click the arrow to the right-side of the control to see some example formatting options.
-Select from the list or type into the box using this list of Origin Formats.
+- When Label Form is set to X, Y or (X/Y) or Col(ColumnShortName), a Numeric Display Format box becomes available.
+See Origin Formats.
 Supported formats include D (date) and T (time) options as long as the date and time data display in the worksheet as numeric Julian Date values.

-When Label Form = Custom, a Format String box becomes available.
-Clicking the Format String drop-down will display some example formatting options.
+- When Label Form = Custom, a Format String box becomes available.
+See Syntax and notations used in plot label.

 - In this box, column designators col() and wcol() and arbitrary fixed strings can be combined, as desired.

 - The %() substitution and $() substitution can be used here (for example, $(wcol(n)[i], *4) translates to "show the Y values of the current plot and set decimal places to 4" or %(wcol(n)[L]$) translates to "show the Long Name of current Y column as labels", with L indicating the Long Name of current column -- see Column Label Characters for a full list of the column label rows' substitute characters).